-There are many other beautiful islands situated among the rapids of this river, a number of which, as Bath, Ship, and Luna are, and all the rest might be, connected with Goat Island by bridges, and afford the most charming and impressive views of the surrounding scenery.
-On Bath Island, which is 24 rods in length, containing about two acres, is the Toll House, kept by Mr. A. B. Jacobs, who also furnishes visiters with warm and cold baths.
+There are many other beautiful islands situated among the rapids of this river, a number of which, as Bath, Ship, Brig, Moss, Luna, &c. are connected with Goat Island by bridges, and afford the most charming and impressive views of the surrounding scenery.
+On Bath Island, which is 24 rods in length, containing about two acres, is the Toll House, kept by Mr. A. B.

+Jacobs, who furnishes visiters with warm and cold Baths at any hour, and at all seasons of the year.
 Let it be remembered, that

-"Even from the body's purity, the mind Receives a secret sympathetic aid."
+"Even from the body's purity, the mind Receives a secret, sympathetic aid."